apeguero24/NYTBestseller/README.md

 ## Installation

-Cloning the repo will be enought to get the app running.
+Cloning the repo will be enough to get the app running.
 Cocoapods have been tracked to avoid a `pod install`.

 ```sh
 cd project-name